MaverickPoly/python-pygame-practice/README.md

 # Pygame Training Exercises

-This repository contains 20 simple pygame exercises and simple projects for beginner and was made to practice for beginners.
+This repository contains 20 simple pygame exercises and simple projects for beginner and was made to practice for beginners!

 ## Projects and Exercises: